 My wife Christy and I met in college.
-She was a Nursing major, I was studying Exercise Science.
-Let’s be honest, I wasn’t doing a ton of studying.
-When I asked Christy to meet up in our college library I wanted to get to know her better, not learn more about the history of western art.
+She was a Nursing major; I was studying Exercise Science.
+Let’s be honest: I wasn’t doing a ton of studying.
+When I asked Christy to meet in our college library, I wanted to get to know her better, not learn more about the history of Western art.

 Twitter has helped but I still suck at brevity.
 For all my TL;DR friends you’re in luck

 - This week I raced my bike in the 2015 World Transplant Games in Mar del Plata, Argentina

 - I pushed the pedals hard and won the 5k time trial

 - I pushed the pedals hard and won the 20k road race

 - This event is full of truly great and humbling stories from across the world.
 It was an honor to compete with other amazing transplant athletes.